nacho2018/spring-boot-data-jpa-CRUDRepository-/README.md

 # spring-boot-data-jpa-CRUDRepository-
 just a simple spring boot project showing use of CrudRepository with MYSQL The key spring.datasource.url in application.properties is done to prevent database launching conflicts.
-Here some lines to create a conflict when uploading code from local repo. (remote)